ercbk/nested-cross-validation-comparison/README.md

 3\.
 Inner-Loop CV strategy
 4\.
 Grid search strategy

-For the performance experiemnt (question 2), I’ll be varying the repeats of the outer-loop cv strategy for each method.
+For the performance experiment (question 2), I’ll be varying the repeats of the outer-loop cv strategy for each method.
 The fastest implementation of each method will be tuned with different sizes of data ranging from 100 to 5000 observations.
 The mean absolute error will be